0StevenH0/Skripsi/README.md

 > Controller should handle task related to manipulating

-## To Run:
+## To Run (step by step)
 - run setup.py, switch to environment created (should be printed when you run it in terminal)
+- run main.py, it should initialize everything
 - to start : uvicorn main:app --reload
-  - this will download model, establish connection, set database
+  - if you cant run this, uninstall fastapi, then pip install fastapi==0.103.0 uvicorn
 - to hit api : http://0.0.0.0:8000/response